Archive Version of

 University of Colorado, Boulder, Colorado

-Benefit: Gym use.
-Possiblly covers student’s medical; news reports too vague.
+- Benefit: Gym use.
+Possibly covers student’s medical; news reports too vague.

 University of Denver, Colorado

-Benefit: Medical, tuition waivers, facility access, various discounts.
-For same-sex partners
+- Benefit: Medical, tuition waivers, facility access, various discounts.
+For same-sex partners only.

 University of Florida, Gainsville, Florida (2006)